Grand Manan: Demographics

-The village of Grand Manan includes all of Grand Manan Parish except White Head Island, Machias Seal Island, and some small bodies near them.

-The village was formed in 1995 by the amalgamation of the villages of Grand Harbour, North Head, and Seal Cove, along with the local service districts of Castalia, Woodwards Cove, and the parish of Grand Manan.
+In the 2021 Census of Population, Grand Manan had a population of 2595 living in 1179 of its 1408 total private residences.
+The village was formed in 1995 by the amalgamation of the villages of Grand Harbour, North Head, and Seal Cove, along with the local service districts of Castalia and Woodwards Cove, and any other part of the parish that wasn't in the local service district of White Head Island.